nightbox69/Speedruns/Games/Final Fantasy X/Current/General-Information-Tidbits.md

 ## Killing Basilisks for Tidus Grid

+  * Only do these if you get / are guaranteed a Lightning Steel whichever method you use depends on your circumstances.

   * Kimahri Method (Fastest Method)
     * Grid 1x HP Sphere on Kimahri
     * Lancet Bomb in MRR, Old Road or Mi'hen